veronika333/React-Firebase-App/README.md

 ## Functionality

 Functionality:
--user registration
--user login
--forgot password
--user logout
--logged in users can create a new post
--logged in users can "like" posts
--data is stored in firebase
+user registration, user login, forgot password, user logout, logged in users can create a new post, logged in users can "like" posts, data is stored in firebase

 ## Available Scripts